 Students team up in a group to solve an investment related real-world case study.
-This seminar is ideally suited for students who want to deepen and apply their knowledge from classes like investments and statisics.
+This seminar is ideally suited for students who want to deepen and apply their knowledge from classes like investments, statistics, OR or information science.
 Some case studies provide students with an opportunity to implement statistical investment concepts using financial software; while other case studies are more qualitative.

 Bachelor Thesis Seminar (0 ECTS)